jowashington2/P1-Supplement-3/README.md

 ## Instructions
 - Clone the repository.
-- Run the tests using `python -m unittest discover tests`.
+- Run the tests using `Visual Studio Code`.